alec280/final-reality/README.md

 It also assumes that the minimum damage value is 1, this ensures that every combat comes to an end and no character regains health through damage.

+Finally, it assumes that player characters can only be equipped with weapons own by the user.

 Program summary
 ---------------
 Even though the project can't be executed, its logic can be explained as follows:<br>